apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 These read policies are a Hadoop 3.4.x addition, so applications and libraries targeting multiple versions, SHOULD list their fallback policies if these are not recognized, e.g. request a policy such as `avro, sequential`.

+#### <a name="read.policy.fileformat.hbase"></a> File Format Read Policy `hbase`

+The file is an HBase table.
+Use whatever policy is appropriate for these files, where `random` is what should be used unless there are specific optimizations related to HBase.

 ### <a name="openfile.length"></a> Option: `fs.option.openfile.length`: `Long`